Parametrised moduli spaces of surfaces as infinite loop spaces: Generalities on coloured operads

 \subsection{Notation and diagram categories}

-By ‘space’ we mean a topological space which is compactly generated and has the weak Hausdorff property.
-Let $\Top$ be the category of spaces; it is cartesian closed, complete, and cocomplete.
+By ‘space’, we mean a topological space that is compactly generated and has the weak Hausdorff property.
+Let $\Top$ be the category of spaces; it is Cartesian closed, complete, and cocomplete.